On the rate of convergence of Berrut's interpolant at equally spaced nodes: Abstract

 \section{Abstract}

-We extend the recent work by professors G. Mastroianni and J. Szabados regarding the barycentric interpolant introduced by J.-P. Berrut in 1988, for equally spaced nodes.
-We prove their two conjectures and present a sharp description of the asymptotic error incurred by the interpolants when the derivative of the interpolated function is absolutely continuous.
-We also contribute to the solution of the broad problem they raised regarding the order of approximation of these interpolants, by showing that such interpolants have order of approximation of order 1/n for functions with derivatives of bounded variation.
+We extend the work by Mastroianni and Szabados regarding the barycentric interpolant introduced by J.-P. Berrut in 1988, for equally spaced nodes.
+We prove fully their first conjecture and present a proof of a weaker version of their second conjecture.
+More importantly than proving these conjectures, we present a sharp description of the asymptotic error incurred by the interpolants when the derivative of the interpolated function is absolutely continuous, which is a class of functions broad enough to cover most functions usually found in practice.
+We also contribute to the solution of the broad problem they raised regarding the order of approximation of these interpolants, by showing that they have order of approximation of order 1/n for functions with derivatives of bounded variation.